Great Hearts campuses in both Arizona and Texas are CLOSED for the remainder of the 2019-2020 school year.

 No confirmed cases.

-ARIZONA: Per the Governor's Office, schools in Arizona will stay closed for the remainder of the 2019-2020 school year.
+Schools in both Arizona and Texas will stay closed for the remainder of the 2019-2020 school year.

 This website will be used for continuous updates.
 We will also, as needed, continue to send updates via email with text reminders for those parents that have opted-in.
 If you would like to opt in to get reminder texts, text "Y" to 67587.